-App Monetization Strategy #1: Subscription-Based
+Strategy #1: Subscription-Based

 Subscription-based app monetization methods are recognized as the most reliable revenue streams for apps.
 If your customer wants to keep using an app, they should pay every month, while freemium, in-app purchases and pay per download strategies imply occasional payments, so your income flow may become sporadic.
-Moreover, subscriptions result in the more engaged audience — people feel obliged to use an app to justify their expenditures.
+Moreover, subscriptions result in a more engaged audience — people feel obliged to use an app to justify their expenditures.

 SmartyTip: This monetization strategy works best for content-oriented brands (Spotify, The New York Times), apps “as a service” (Google Drive) or apps that imply daily usage (Headspace).
 On the contrary, the subscription-based monetization model is not suitable for single-purpose, gaming, and shopping apps.

-App Monetization Strategy #2: In-App Purchases
+Strategy #2: In-App Purchases

-In-app purchases as a way to monetize your app give your customers a choice: to enjoy the basic functionality of an app for free or to get an instant access to specific in-app items, content, or feature.
+In-app purchases as a way to monetize your app give your customers a choice: to enjoy the basic functionality of an app for free or to get instant access to specific in-app items, content, or feature.
 A subscription plan may also be treated as an in-app purchase, but these two monetization strategies are different.